 Pasta Styles

-If you don’t have ziti pasta on hand, simply substitute with any short pasta such as penne, rigatoni, or tubini.
+If you don’t have ziti pasta on hand, substitute it with any short pasta such as penne, rigatoni, or tubini.
 Fusilli pasta would work as well.

 More Easy Comfort Food Ideas